-Ahead of awards, The Drum speaks to judges from MRM//McCann Detroit, Stein IAS, Adobe, Mower and Brownstein Group on what the big trends are for B2B marketing.
+Ahead of awards, The Drum speaks to experts from MRM//McCann Detroit, Stein IAS, Adobe, Mower and Brownstein Group on what the big trends are for B2B marketing.

 Jeff Cruz, executive vice president and chief creative officer, MRM//McCann Detroit